-The base case represents a most-likely outcome and is aligned with information used by the Bank for other purposes such as strategic planning and budgeting.
+The base case represents a most-likely outcome and is aligned with information used by the Group and the Bank for other purposes such as strategic planning and budgeting.
 The other scenarios represent more optimistic and more pessimistic outcomes.
 Periodically, the Bank carries out stress testing of more extreme shocks to calibrate its determination of these other representative scenarios.

-The Bank has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.
+The Group and the Bank has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.